Shreeasish/Alias-Analysis-Example-LLVM/README.md

-Small example which shows the Alias Analysis results being invalidated resulting in an unknown memory read error.
+Small example to show how to use the LLVM Alias Analysis infrastructure on a module level pass.
+To be updated to include MemorySSA.

 Using https://github.com/nsumner/llvm-dataflow-analysis  as a template.